jwh-frontendmentor/equalizer/README.md

 When I made the solution I tried focusing on the breakpoints provided with the mockup: 1440px, 768px, 375px.

-I have plans to change it in the future to achieve a more responsive website.
+I have plans to change it in the future to achieve a more responsive website but for now the solution looks like the mockup when at breakpoints 768px and 375px.
+I spaced out when making the desktop version and therefore ended up working on 1920px instead of 1440px.

 ### Screenshot